 - methotrexate and cyclosporine, medicines that suppress the immune system

 - carbenoxolone, used to treat ulcers of the mouth or oesophagus

 - medicines used to treat thyroid conditions

-These medicines may be affected by furosemide (frusemide), or may affect how well it works.
-If you are taking any of these you may need a different dose or you may need to take different medicines.
-Your doctor will advise you.
+These medicines may be affected by furosemide (frusemide) or may affect how well it works.
+You may need different amounts of your medicines, or you may need to take different medicines.

 You should not eat large amounts of liquorice when you are taking furosemide (frusemide).